truenas/documentation/content/SCALE/SCALETutorials/Credentials/ConfiguringKMIPSCALE.md

 ---
 title: "Configuring KMIP"
 description: "Provides information on Key Management Interoperability Protocol (KMIP) in SCALE.
-Describes how to configure KMIP on TrueNAS SCALE Enterprise."
+Describes how to configure KMIP on TrueNAS Enterprise."
 weight: 70
 tags:
 - kmip